sarihammad/black-scholes/README.md

 - `src/black_scholes.h`: Core calculations and parameter definitions
 - `src/black_scholes.cpp`: Implementation of the Black-Scholes formulas
 - `Makefile`: Build configuration

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+[License information will be added based on your project's requirements]

 ## References